Home

 tablespoons

-use gluten-free variety if needed, can substitute vegetarian fish sauce
+use gluten-free variety if needed, can substitute vegetarian fish sauce, may contain soy

 4 tablespoons brown sugar